encoredev/encore/README.md

 Encore is designed to help individual developers and teams be incredibly productive, and have more fun, when solving most backend use cases.
 There are many developers building with Encore, loving the experience when building things like:

--   CRUD backends and REST APIs.
+-   CRUD backends and REST APIs powering SaaS products.
 -   Microservices backends for advanced web and mobile apps.
 -   Highly performant APIs providing advanced business logic to 3rd parties.
 -   And much more...